How to Release Digital Products Faster: Reduce the Time to Market

 Building a product without a specification will lead to lots of unnecessary and messy communication and a lack of documentation — and as a result, you’ll spend lots of time trying to make changes to the project without knowing what’s under the hood, while new team members will spend unnecessary time trying to figure out what’s happening in the code.

 Having clear project documentation will make your team autonomous.
 Say you have a lead developer who knows absolutely everything about your project.
 What happens if they leave?
 When a problem arises, you won’t have anyone to ask what happened.
-Team members shouldn’t be irreplaceable, and planning and documentation helps you make sure they aren’t.
+Team members shouldn’t be irreplaceable, and planning and documentation help you make sure they aren’t.

 Outsource your development